servicetitan/Stl.Fusion/docs/QA.md

 Yes, you can use it to implement the same real-time update logic there.
-The only difference here is that you don't need API controllers supporting Fusion publication in this case, i.e. your models might depend right on the *server-side computed services* (that's an abstraction you primarily deal with, that "hides" all the complexities of dealing with `IComputed` & does it transparently for you).
+The only difference here is that you don't need API controllers supporting Fusion publication in this case, i.e. your models might depend right on the *server-side compute services* (that's an abstraction you primarily deal with, that "hides" all the complexities of dealing with `IComputed` & does it transparently for you).